 World Dryer’s hand dryers allowed WHMS to upgrade its locker rooms and restrooms promptly.
-The school installed ten VERDEdri hand dryers, boasting a 12-second dry time, using only 950 watts, and combining HEPA filtration and antimicrobial technology.
+The school installed ten VERDEdri hand dryers with a HEPA filter that captures 99.97% of particles 0.3um or larger, to clean the air before it reaches hands.
+The hand dryers boast a 12-second dry time and use only 950 watts.
 WHMS improved its restrooms' effectiveness with faster dry times and powerful energy savings.
 Translating into a 78 percent savings in operational costs when compared to the previous installations.
 For any school, especially one with nearly 1000 students, savings are always important.
 The new hand dryers will also promote better handwashing practices and ultimately enhance sanitation and health on campus.

 “Each day, I serve our learning community and get to witness confident, capable students take action in their own interest,” added Ethan Banks, WHMS Principal.
 “This initiative improves the efficiency of the hand dryers, which benefits the environment and puts a little more time on the clock in the classroom.”

 Ethan Bank's image below is courtesy of The Times